michael-basil/michael-basil.github.io/index.md

 ## untracked

 * Katie: What happened to us?
-* Michael: I guess we should have listened to the "priest" who married us!
+* Michael: I blame the "priest" who married us!

 ## teachering